Tokyo's 8 best kaiten-zushi spots — locals' picks with Google Maps, official sites, and Japanese reviews. Plates from ¥110, English menus, no waits.

 - Hours: Typically 11:00–23:00 (varies by location)

-- Reservation: Via the Sushiro app (Japanese, but straightforward).
-Walk-ins possible but expect waits of 30-60 minutes during peak hours
+- Reservation: Sushiro app (English-friendly).
+Walk-ins possible but expect 30–60 min waits at peak hours

 Insider tip

-Visit on weekdays between 14:00-17:00 to avoid the crowds.
-The app reservation system gives you a numbered ticket -- you can walk around the neighborhood and come back when your number is close.
-The app sends a push notification when your table is almost ready.
+Visit on weekdays between 14:00–17:00 to avoid crowds.
+The app gives you a numbered ticket — you can wander the neighborhood and come back when your number is close.
+Push notification when your table is almost ready.

 2. Nemuro Hanamaru (根室花まる) — Premium quality at KITTE

-If you want the kaiten-zushi experience but with noticeably higher-grade fish, Nemuro Hanamaru is the answer.
-This Hokkaido-born chain operates out of the KITTE building directly across from Tokyo Station's Marunouchi South Exit, and the quality reflects its roots in Nemuro -- a fishing town at the eastern tip of Hokkaido known for some of Japan's finest seafood.
+If you want kaiten-zushi with noticeably higher-grade fish, Nemuro Hanamaru is the answer.
+This Hokkaido-born chain operates out of the KITTE building directly across from Tokyo Station's Marunouchi South Exit, and the quality reflects its roots in Nemuro — a fishing town at the eastern tip of Hokkaido known for some of Japan's finest seafood.

 What to order

-The ikura (salmon roe) here is exceptional -- large, glistening beads that pop with a clean, briny sweetness.
-The uni (sea urchin) gunkan is also outstanding when available, sourced from Hokkaido.
-For something different, try the sanma (Pacific saury) when it is in season (autumn), or the engawa (flounder fin) for its buttery, delicate texture.
+The ikura (salmon roe) is exceptional — large, glistening beads that pop with a clean, briny sweetness.
+The uni (sea urchin) gunkan is outstanding when available, sourced from Hokkaido.
+Try sanma (Pacific saury) when in season (autumn) or engawa (flounder fin) for its buttery, delicate texture.

 Practical info